Baxter Outdoor and Environmental Education Programs

 Through a variety of interactive games and a nature hike, students will learn about the amazing animals (birds, mammals, insects, amphibians and reptiles) here at Baxter, the habitats they live in and what they need in order to survive (i.e. food, water,adaptations).

-Full Day Program.
-CAs are local watershed management agencies that deliver services and programs that protect and manage water and other natural resources.
+Conservation Authorities are local watershed management agencies that deliver services and programs that protect and manage water and other natural resources.
 Students will learn how CAs work and the role they play in environmental protection and management.
 The morning consists of a PowerPoint presentation and case studies with an interpretive hike focusing on resource management in the afternoon.
+(Full-day Program)

 GPS and Geocaching